nbirnel/beer/README.md

 Beer!
 =====

-Notes on beer that me and my sister have made.
+Notes on beer that my sister and I have made.